 Aside from growing food, livestock is a viable option.

 These can range from “easy and about no work” rabbits to “complex, challenging and many man hours” Cows.
 Kuřata, Ducks, Goose, and Rabbits are a good choice.
 They provide quality meat in small portions, no need to worry about cooling 400kg of steak for the next 3 months.
 Their upkeep can usually be sourced from your local land.
 These are rather safe, even to very young children and the slaughtering is not complicated as with larger animals.

 Microgreens jsou zeleninová zelenina, která se obvykle pěstuje pouze týden nebo dva, until the stage of děloha listy se vyvinuly nebo první sada pravé listy.

 Rostou opravdu snadno i pro začátečníky a nevyžadují mnoho.
 V zásadě potřebujete nějaký talíř / misku s nějakým druhem média od půdy až po jen kousek papíru a vodu.
 Také potřebujete semínka a světlo.

 Here is a great example of a basic microgreen project.

 A lot of factors affect the shelf life of food: heat, light, humidity, and so forth.
 The most important factor however is the food itself.
 Some foods simply last longer than others, no matter the storage conditions.
 If need be food can last up to 30 years when stored properly.
-Food that is hermetically sealed in either cans, glass jars, or mylar bags with oxygen absorbents have a longer shelf-life than the same foods that are conventionally packaged.
+Food that is hermetically sealed in either cans, glass jars, or Mylar bags with oxygen absorbents have a longer shelf-life than the same foods that are conventionally packaged.

-List of food with long shelf-life
+Food with long shelf-life

 - Dried rice